 - Terra Nova Rural Park—boardwalks, trails, heritage buildings and agricultural activities

-Our off-road recreational trails provide access to the City's major natural areas.
-Perfect for walking, cycling or horseback riding, the trail system connects around the perimeter of Richmond.
+Richmond's off-road recreational trails provide access to the City's major natural areas.
+Perfect for walking or cycling, the trail system connects around the perimeter of Richmond.
 Take an afternoon ride around the entire island (47.5 km) to see all the spectacular views.
 Allow for 2 hours and 45 minutes if cycling.
-Or take advantage of these popular routes which vary in distance and difficulty.
+Or take advantage of these popular routes that vary in distance and difficulty.

 - Steveston South Dyke: 6 km